 When everything is firing on all cylinders, those three bullets can have a remarkable impact on an organization’s efficiency and ROI.
 Yet, many marketing departments fail to get the most out of their investment.
 Sometimes this is due to poor onboarding.
 Other times it’s because the software intimidates marketers who are used to doing things a certain way.
 And still other times it’s because the software just isn’t very intuitive or effective.

-If you’re struggling to align your marketing goals and strategy with your marketing automation platform, you’re not alone — and all is not lost!
+If you’re struggling to align your marketing goals and strategy with your marketing automation platform, you’re not alone.
 Today, we’re going to examine the three most common marketing automation challenges and provide a solution to help you and your team overcome these obstacles.

 Many organizations purchase marketing automation software believing that it will somehow magically solve all their problems right out of the box.
 While it’s true that marketing automation can drastically improve your marketing efforts, marketing departments often face an uphill battle when the right resources and expertise aren’t in place.
-This is especially common at smaller businesses, which is ironic because it’s these companies that have the greatest need for marketing automation, as well as the most to gain from it.
+This is especially common at smaller businesses.
+It’s ironic because it’s these companies that have the greatest need for marketing automation.
+They can also gain the most from it.

 So, what gives?
 Isn’t the whole point of marketing automation to reduce the need for more resources and expertise?
 Well, yes, but it’s complicated.

-Of course, marketing automation makes it easier for marketing professionals to streamline tasks and conserve resources while delivering more productive campaigns that generate higher ROI.
-However, and here’s the thing, these marketers have to be dedicated to learning how to use the software the right way from the outset.
+Of course, marketing automation makes it easier for marketing professionals to streamline tasks and conserve resources.
+It can also help deliver more productive campaigns that generate higher ROI.
+However, and here’s the thing.
+These marketers have to be dedicated to learning how to use the software the right way from the outset.

-Marketing automation poses a challenge when marketers aren’t properly onboarded after purchasing the software they spend more time setting up and troubleshooting their automated campaigns, tempting them to revert to creating each new tactic from scratch.
-This lack of mastery leads to a severe misallocation of resources, which subsequently leads to a general distrust of the software.
+Marketing automation poses a challenge when marketers aren’t properly onboarded.
+After purchasing the software they spend more time setting up and troubleshooting their automated campaigns, tempting them to revert to creating each new tactic from scratch.
+This lack of mastery leads to a severe misallocation of resources.
+This can subsequently leads to a general distrust of the software.

-So, to avoid this marketing automation challenge, make sure you choose a vendor that is committed to your team’s success through successful onboarding and sustained support throughout your quest to marketing automation maturity.
+So, to solve this marketing automation challenge, make sure you choose a vendor that is committed to your team’s success.
+Through proper onboarding and sustained support your quest to marketing automation maturity can be a great success.

-If you’re considering a marketing automation vendor that doesn’t offer each of these services, you could spend months struggling to get up to speed with your new software — some organizations that lack the proper support never get there at all.
-So make sure your vendor of choice is willing to go the extra mile to help you succeed and that they are committed to providing the right training and support at every turn on your journey to marketing automation mastery.
+If you’re considering a marketing automation vendor that doesn’t offer each of these services, you could spend months struggling to get up to speed with your new software.
+Some organizations that lack the proper support never get there at all.
+So make sure your vendor of choice is willing to go the extra mile to help you succeed.
+Ensure they are committed to providing the right training and support to overcome marketing automation challenges.

-Excellent marketing automation platforms like Act-On are built to improve your organization’s email deliverability and maintain that success over the long haul, but marketers still have to follow best practices when crafting their emails to ensure quality inboxing.
-Unfortunately, many marketers aren’t very familiar with the concept of email deliverability, which means they have no idea if they need to improve or how.
+Excellent marketing automation platforms like Act-On are built to improve your organization’s email deliverability.
+However, marketers still have to follow best practices when crafting their emails to ensure quality inboxing.
+Unfortunately, many marketers aren’t very familiar with email deliverability best practices.
+This means they have no idea if they need to improve or how.
+Which brings us to our next marketing automation challenge.

 In simplest terms, email deliverability is the overall health of a sender’s email, which includes delivery rate, inbox rate, click rate, perceived email channel health, and ROI from email — among others.
 As email marketing remains one of the most successful digital marketing initiatives (and probably always will), we cannot understate the importance of email deliverability.
 If your messages are being delivered to the Spam folder or, worse yet, not being delivered at all, you have a serious problem on your hands that you need to fix as soon as possible.